 When it comes to choosing glass splashbacks, the options available are seemingly endless!
-They can be colour-matched to any colour of your choosing, including any colour from the RAL colour chart, Dulux colour chart or Farrow & Ball’s colour palette.
+They can be colour-matched to any colour of your choosing, including any colour from the RAL colour chart.
 Alternatively, if you desire a little sparkle then metallic paint is an effective solution.
 Glass splashbacks can even include an LED lighting option, or else a photo or image behind the glass, for a truly unique and personalised design.
 No matter the colour, the gloss glass surface finish also proves beneficial as it reflects light back around the kitchen, which really brightens and enhances the kitchen space.

 Glass splashback options for templating

 There are two options to choose from when selecting a glass splashback:-